mmu-webdesign/Level4-web-term-1/HTML/html01/03-emphasis.md

 <!-- div class="exercise" -->
 ## Exercise 3

-Adding emphasis and importance to your html document.
+Adding emphasis and importance to your HTML document.

 ### Task 1